Vancouver Canucks forward Derek Dorsett retiring due to spinal issues

 "His pre-existing conditions, combined with the recent surgery and the risks associated with continuing to play led to a recommendation that Derek seriously consider not playing again," said Regan.

 Known more for his fists than his skill with the puck most of his career, Dorsett had exceeded expectations this season.
-Canucks rookie head coach Travis Green had upped his minutes and cast him in a shutdown role along with Brandon Sutter and Markus Granlund.
+Canucks rookie head coach Travis Green had upped his minutes and cast him in a shutdown role along with Brandon Sutter and Markus Granlund, where he registered seven goals and two assists in 20 games.

-In 515 career NHL games with Vancouver, the New York Rangers and Columbus, Dorsett collected 51 goals and 76 assists.
+In 515 career NHL games with the Columbus Blue Jackets, the New York Rangers, and the Canucks, Dorsett collected 51 goals and 76 assists.
+Undersized in the role he was cast at just six feet and 192 pounds, the Kindersley, Sask., native also finishes with 1,324 penalty minutes after twice leading the league in that category.

+Dorsett, who was selected in the seventh round of the 2006 draft by Columbus, tops the NHL this season with 77 penalty minutes despite sitting out the last five games.

 "He's an example of what you can accomplish when you persevere," said Canucks general manager Jim Benning.
 "He is a great teammate, a terrific role model and leader for younger players.
 This is truly unfortunate news for Derek, his family and our team."